Philip Sutcliffe Snr

-Philip Sutcliffe Sr. (born 10 November 1959) is a former boxer and two-time Olympian.
+Philip Sutcliffe (born 10 November 1959) is an Irish politician, former boxer and two-time Olympian.
 He competed at the 1980 and 1984 Olympic Games.
-Additionally, he was the winner of four national titles in Ireland, two at bantamweight and one each at lightflyweight and flyweight, as well as bronze medals in two successive European Amateur Boxing Championships, in Germany in 1977 and 1979.
+Additionally, he was the winner of four national titles in Ireland, two at bantamweight and one each at light flyweight and flyweight, as well as bronze medals in two successive European Amateur Boxing Championships, in Germany in 1977 and 1979.

-His son Philip Sutcliffe Jr. is also a notable boxer.
+His son Philip Sutcliffe Jnr is also a notable boxer.